-In Appendix A the installation of the VIMOS pipeline recipes is described, and in Appendix B a list of used abbreviations and acronyms is given.
+In Appendix A provides a list of used abbreviations and acronyms.

 1.2 Acknowledgements

 The software package on which the VIMOS pipeline is based was in large parts developed by the VIRMOS Consortium, and it is still the foundation of the current VIMOS imaging and MOS pipelines.